-Next step, the actual construction!
-Go over the process with your students.
-This is a good opportunity to introduce them to the vocabulary of earth sciences, chemistry and, more generally, to the scientific method.
-To teach all of this, draw a chart on the board and ask students to follow these steps in the scientific method, but in the target language:
+- Go over the process with your students.
+This is a good opportunity to introduce them to the vocabulary of the scientific method.
+To teach all of this, draw a chart on the board and ask students to follow the steps in the scientific method, but in the target language:

 - Ask a question

 - Supervise all science experiments and teach your students laboratory safety rules first.
 Otherwise, the whole endeavor will be memorable for the wrong reasons!